spacemeshos/testnet-guide/send_coin.md

 ![](images/v1.0/tx_log_details.png)

 Notice the transaction status.
-A new transaction you just executed will be in the `PENDING` state and should move to `CONFIRMED` state once it was added to the Spacemesh ledger.
+A new transaction you just executed will be in the `PENDING` state and should move to `CONFIRMED` state once it has been added to the Spacemesh ledger.